manuel-192/m-m/PKGBUILDs/rami/tips.md

 If option `--save` is not given, `rami` will simply show the ranking result on the terminal.

+Bash command completion (use the **Tab** key) works as expected, helping to write options and their parameters.

 ## Configuration files

 File | Description